 By way of comparison, an average CW operator can send and receive Morse code at about 20-25 words per minute.
 A good CW operator, about 30 words per minute and a Russian CW operator, somewhere near 50 words per minute.
 This was the main wireless data transmission method until Radio Teletype came into widespread use in the 1950s.
 Here is a comparison of data speeds through the years:

-The Morse Code (CW) and Radio Teletype data rates are not a direct comparison, as most radio teletype systems use 5 bit Baudot code instead of 8 bit ASCII.
+The Morse Code (CW) and Radio Teletype data rates are not a direct comparison, as most radio teletype systems use 5-bit Baudot code instead of 8-bit ASCII.
 Morse code varied in length from one to five bits, if one thinks of each dot or dash as a data bit.
-Back in the day, before “Netcentric” mindset, we used mainly radio teletype to communicate from ship to shore.
+Back in the day, before the “Netcentric” mindset, we used mainly radio teletype to communicate from ship to shore.
 A premium was placed on brief, concise, operational communications.
 Everything else was sent via the mail.

 It is quite amazing to see the increase in data speed, which directly correlates to information exchanged (or the ability to exchange information) in the last 90 years.

-To receive SAQ Grimeton, one needs a VLF receiver or converter capable of receiving 17.2 KHz and a very quite receiver location.
+To receive SAQ Grimeton, one needs a VLF receiver or converter capable of receiving 17.2 KHz and a very quiet receiver location.
 There are many VLF hobbyists that will be tuning in.